William H. Armstrong (author)

 William Howard Armstrong (September 14, 1911 – April 11, 1999) was an American writer of children's literature and educator, best known for his 1969 novel Sounder, which won the Newbery Medal.

-Biography
+Early life and education

-William Howard Armstrong was born in Lexington, Virginia in 1911.
-He was the third child born to Howard Gratton Armstrong, a farmer, and his wife, Ida Morris Armstrong.
+Armstrong was born in Lexington, Virginia, in 1911, the third child born to Howard Gratton Armstrong, a farmer, and his wife, Ida Morris Armstrong.
 He had a difficult time in school, being a small child with asthma and glasses.

 While his father taught him to work hard, his mother taught Armstrong to love stories.
 "No one told me the Bible was not for young readers, so I found some exciting stories in it," Armstrong said.